Paris France Temple: History

-A temple in Paris

 One of the first mentions of a temple in France was in 1976, when church president Spencer W. Kimball told members that one day a temple would be built in their country.
 In 1998, French church members were again assured that they would one day have a temple in their country by church president Gordon B. Hinckley, who said in a meeting that the church would begin looking for a site to build a temple.

 On 15 July 2011, church president Monson announced that a temple would be constructed in France.
 New temples are generally announced during a church general conference.
 However, French newspapers reported the church's plans to build the temple at Le Chesnay, which prompted the early announcement, three months prior to the October 2011 general conference.

 Local opposition initially included Mayor Philippe Brillault who opposed the temple—planned on a site for an abandoned, asbestos-choked power plant—and proclaimed, "We weren’t overjoyed, because Mormons have an image that’s pretty much negative."
 After learning more about the LDS Church and talking with presiding bishop Gérald Caussé, a fellow Frenchman, Brillault eventually supported the idea.
 Caussé later called Brillault "a true friend of the church."

-After construction was completed, a public open house was held from 22 April to 13 May 2017, excluding Sundays.
+Ground was broken for the temple on August 24, 2012.
+No groundbreaking ceremony was held.
 The temple was dedicated on 21 May 2017 by Henry B. Eyring.

-In 2020, like all the church's others, the Paris France Temple was closed for a time in response to the COVID-19 pandemic.